 "As a trusted market research partner, you need to add value, make your client's job easier, and make them look good for their stakeholders."

 You can learn a lot over three decades in the market research industry.
 We have enjoyed long-term relationships with some of the world’s largest and most respected brands, conducting on-the-ground research projects.
-We’ve also built an innovative technology platform, Harmoni, based on our expertise, which is used by companies everywhere to analyze and visualize their market research data.
+We’ve also built an innovative technology platform, Harmoni, based on our expertise, which companies use to analyze and visualize their market research data.

 Over the years, our team has identified some core truths about successful partnerships.
-Our Account Director for New Zealand, Terry McCarthy, gathered some of these thoughts together in his most recent article for the Insights Association blog.
-Some of the points he covers include:
+Our Account Director for New Zealand, Terry McCarthy, gathered some of these thoughts together in an article for the Insights Association blog.
+Some of the points he covered included:

 Terry concludes his article with: “As a trusted market research partner, you need to add value, make your client’s job easier and make them look good for their stakeholders.
 Your expert support and guidance can mean the difference between the success and failure of important initiatives.”